 ''I cannot recommend Llama Path highly enough.
 They may be more expensive than other groups, but you can see that they reinvest money into the equipment used on the trek.
 They also house and clothe their "red army" from head to toe, something which we didn't see with any other group on the trek.
 They really seem more conscious about uplifting the conditions of the porters, as well as being socially responsible through their community projects''

-Our goal for today is the village of Qenko located close to Lake Qoricocha (Golden Water).
-Qenko is a traditional Andean community; located high above Cusco and the Sacred Valley the people here still maintain the customs and traditions of ages past and the majority of villagers gain their income from herding llamas and alpacas.
+Our goal for today are the andean and poor villages of Patabamba and Siwas located close to a small lake (dries out in dry season).
+Patabamba is a traditional Andean community with a small school and a tiny Plaza; located high above the Sacred Valley the people here still maintain the customs and traditions of ages past and the majority of villagers gain their income from agriculture (potatoes) and herding llamas and alpacas.
 As only a few tourists come this way the people are always intrigued to see who has come to visit their village and to welcome them with open arms.

-Today has two main focuses, learning about the customs and culture of the Andean people and a visit to the Inca site of Huchuy Qosco.
-Waking up early we'll be taken by our guide to one of the houses where we'll get to meet a local family.
+Today has two main focuses, learning about the customs and culture of the Andean people and a visit to the Inca site of Huchuy Qosco (for a secon time!).
+Waking up early we'll be taken by our guide to one of the houses (can be visited on day 1) where we'll get to meet a local family.
 The people are incredibly welcoming and are just as eager to learn about you as you are of them; they don't get many visitors in this area and are always interested to find out about you.
 After the visit you'll have the opportunity to give any gifts you've brought for the local people and also to buy some of the locally made.